jatofg/nawa/docs/gettingstarted.md

 To start your service automatically on boot:

 `systemctl enable nawa@-path-to-config.ini`

+To reload configuration and app (see above):

+`systemctl reload nawa@-path-to-config.ini`

 Of course, you can use `stop` to stop it, `restart` to restart it, and `disable` to stop automatically starting it on boot.